- Mission Statement

 Replicability is a cornerstone of science.
 Yet replication studies rarely appear in psychology journals.
-The new Registered Replication Reports article type in Perspectives on Psychological Science fortifies the foundation of psychological science by publishing collections of replications based on a shared and vetted protocol.
+The new Registered Replication Reports article type in Advances in Methods and Practices in Psychological Science fortifies the foundation of psychological science by publishing collections of replications based on a shared and vetted protocol.
 It is motivated by the following principles:

 • Psychological science should emphasize findings that are robust, replicable, and generalizable.

 • Direct replications are necessary to estimate the true size of an effect.

 • Well-designed replication studies should be published regardless of the size of the effect or statistical significance of the result.

 Traditional psychology journals emphasize theoretical and empirical novelty rather than reproducibility.
 When journals consider a replication attempt, the process can be an uphill battle for authors.
 Given the challenges associated with publishing replication attempts, researchers have little incentive to conduct such studies in the first place.
 Yet, only with multiple replication attempts can we adequately estimate the true size of an effect.

 A central goal of publishing Registered Replication Reports is to encourage replication studies by modifying the typical submission and review process.
 Authors submit a detailed description of the method and analysis plan.
 The submitted plan is then sent to the author(s) of the replicated study for review.
 Because the proposal review occurs before data collection, reviewers have an incentive to make sure that the planned replication conforms to the methods of the original study.
 Consequently, the review process is more constructive than combative.
 Once the replication plan is accepted, it is posted publicly, and other laboratories can follow the same protocol in conducting their own replications of the original result.
 Those additional replication proposals are vetted by the editors to make sure they conform to the approved protocol.